kreatolinux/src/README.md

 There is also kreastrap v3, a rootfs building utility.
 You can build it by running `./build.sh kreastrap`.
 The binary will be located on `src/kreastrap/kreastrap`.

+## mari
+Mari is a very simple http server that uses httpbeast.
+It is mainly used to run Kreato Linux binary repository.
+You can build it by running `./build.sh mari`.
+The binary will be located on the usual `out` folder.

 ## purr
 purr is kpkg's testing utility.
 You can build it by running `./build.sh tests`.
 The binary will be located on the usual `out` folder.